anzetomazin/NBA-match-prediction-AI/README.md

 # NBA-match-prediction-AI

-Match winner and score difference prediction algorithm for NBA matches.
+Match winner and score difference prediction algorithm for NBA.
 A college assignment.